sigmdel/lazmqttc/res/README.md

 ### `options.json`

 This contains the default settings just as if the `Reset` button had been pressed in the **Options** edit window.

+If the application does not find the options file in the configuration directory when it starts up, it will created one with default values.
+A new 'options.json` file is saved only when at least one parameter is changed.